eugenio-santos/cloudnativemicro/draft.md

 So, the question you need to ask is “When should I use a microservices architecture?”

-If you are thinking in design a system based on microservices, you must know that are some requirements you must grant, otherwise, adopting this architecture without taking this in consideration, can lead you to chaos.
-There are some requirements that you must take note:
+If you are thinking in design a system based on microservices, you must know that are some requirements you must adhere to:

 * You have a standard logging format across the multiple services in order to achieve the centralization;
 * The services expose metrics in a common way to implement the monitoring and alerting systems;